 Depending on your overall health and ability to move about, your doctor may suggest that you do light to moderate exercise in order to manage your blood sugar levels after meals.

 If blood sugar levels are higher than target throughout the pregnancy, complications can occur at delivery.
 Your baby may experience some complications if you do not follow your doctor’s treatment plan.
 These complications include:

 - low blood sugar

+Your blood sugar will return to normal after you give birth.
 Mothers who had gestational diabetes are at greater risk for type 2 diabetes and obesity.